nus-cs2113-AY2425S1/ip/docs/README.md

 ## Adding a event task: event

-Adds tasks that start at a specific date/time and ends at a specific date/time e.g., (a) team project meeting 2/10/2019 2-4pm (b) orientation week 4/10/2019 to 11/10/2019
+Adds tasks that start at a specific date/time and ends at a specific date/time e.g., team project meeting on 2/10/2019 from 2pm to 4pm

 Format: event DESCRIPTION /from START_TIME /to END_TIME
 - Adds the event task with the specified DESCRIPTION.
 The DESCRIPTION refers to the name of the task that will be shown in the task list.
 - The DESCRIPTION is a string and must not be empty.
 - Adds event start and end date/time to the task with the specified START_TIME and END_TIME, respectively.
 The START_TIME and END_TIME are input as strings and must not be empty.
-- The START_TIME and END_TIME can be specified in any string format.
+- The START_TIME and END_TIME can be specified as a string in any format.

 Examples: